- The University of Texas School of Law, J.D., 1997, Order of the Coif

 - Admitted to practice law only in the states listed above.

-Jeff is of counsel in the Vorys Cincinnati office and a member of the litigation group.
-He specializes in complex litigation matters and False Claims Act (FCA) cases, and he has successfully represented numerous clients in the federal and state courts of appeal.
+Jeff is a partner in the Vorys Cincinnati office and a member of the litigation group.
+He focuses on complex litigation matters and False Claims Act (FCA) cases, and he has successfully represented numerous clients in the federal and state courts of appeal.

 His complex litigation experience includes: